typedb/typedb-docs/temp/_07-examples/03-migrating-csv-json-xml.md

     <p>We started off by setting up our project and positioning the data files.</p>
     <p>Next we went on to set up the migration mechanism, one that was independent of the data format.</p>
     <p>Then, we went ahead and wrote a template function for each concept.
 A template’s sole purpose was to construct a Graql insert query for each data item.</p>
-    <p>After that, we learned how files with different data formats can be parsed into Javascript objects.</p>
+    <p>After that, we learned how files with different data formats can be parsed into nodejs objects.</p>
     <p>Lastly, we ran <code>npm run migrate.js</code> which fired the <code>buildPhoneCallGraph</code> function with the given <code>inputs</code>.
 This loaded the data into our Grakn knowledge graph.</p>
   </div>